jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

 DrawFBP can be executed directly by executing its jar file, but, as of v2.15.10, it needs the 2D geometry jar file.
-As of v2.16.11, you can run using the "fat jar" (`drawfbp-all-x.y.z.jar`) in `build/libs`, as described above.
-You can download DrawFBP from Maven (search for DrawFBP), but you will need the 2D geometry jar file to run (from v2.16.11, it will be included in the "fat jar").
+The combination is called a "fat jar" file - before v2.18.1, the jar name contained `all-`; from v2.18.1 on, the `all-` has been dropped.
+You can download DrawFBP from Maven (search for DrawFBP).

 To run DrawFBP's Help facility, you will need the standard `javax.help` JavaHelp jar file (provided in the `lib` directory).
 The first time you launch Help, you will be prompted to specify a folder to hold the `javax.help` jar file.
 DrawFBP will remember this location from now on.